Understanding DTG Printing

 Publisher and PowerPoint create graphics, BUT be aware that those

-Every do-it-yourself on-line design program or simulation, may not be an
+do-it-yourself on-line design program or simulation, may not be an accurate

-accurate representation of final printed colors, since every computer monitor
+representation of final printed colors, since every computer monitor has

 images.
 All computer monitors display colors using light generated RGB colors,